shubhooDevx/HumbleNote/README.md

 # 🕊️ HumbleNote – WordPress Announcement Plugin

 **HumbleNote** is a lightweight and easy-to-use WordPress plugin that allows admins to post and display announcements using shortcodes.
-It features a **custom pigeon notification icon** and a simple admin interface.
+It is a very lightweight plugin.